denncc/myportfoliosite/README.md

 - [x] Unzip the code and copy the site to your git repository that you just set up
   * Note that we won't be utilizing the pre processed CSS structure, you can just ignore any folder with LESS or SASS (SCSS) in it.
-- [ ] Work on the MVP requirements listed below